PDF Annotator

 💡Use + and keyboard shortcuts to zoom without reaching for the mouse.

-🎨 Colors, Stroke & Style
+🎨 Colors, Stroke Style & Shape Fill

 Color Picker

-Below the swatches is a custom color input — click it to open the native browser color picker and choose any color you like.
+The sidebar shows a palette of 9 preset colors.
+Click any swatch to activate it.
+Below the swatches is a custom color input — click it to open the native browser color picker.

 Stroke Width

 Controls the base thickness for pen strokes, shape outlines, and arrow lines.
 Range: 1–18 px.
-Pen strokes are additionally modulated by stylus pressure on top of this base width.

 Text Size

 Controls the font size of text annotations.
 Range: 12–48 px.
+Only visible when the Text tool is active.

 Opacity

 Controls transparency for all annotation types.
 Range: 10%–100%.
-For highlights, this value is additionally multiplied by 0.35 to produce a natural highlight effect.
+For highlights, this value is multiplied by 0.35 to produce a natural highlight effect.

 ↩️ Undo & Redo